 Locals can walk around half-naked and tan because of all the kick-ass pool parties they're able to crash — especially in Miami Beach.
 Yes, it's a bit of a tourist trap, but most Miamians have a soft spot for the Beach even if they won't admit it.

 So the next time you feel like crossing the causeway and getting wet, remember these ten best pool-party spots.
 Go get your splash on.

-One of the biggest dilemmas you'll encounter at the Shore Club is deciding which of the two elevated-edge infinity pools to dive into first.
+One of the biggest dilemmas you'll encounter at the Shore Club is deciding which of the two elevated infinity-edge pools to dive into first.
 The answer depends upon your personality.
 If you're more of a laid-back lounger, you'll likely pick the pool that's closest to the hotel.
-With lounge chairs and colorful, Moroccan-inspired beds, the vibe whispers relaxation.
-If you're more adventuresome, chances are you'll dip your toes into the pool that overlooks the beach.
+With giant tufted beds, and a light and airy aesthetic inspired by classic all-white Miami minimalism, the vibe whispers relaxation.
+If you're more adventuresome, chances are you'll dip your toes into the pool that's closest to the beach.
 Near the shore, you'll spot banana boats and Jet Skis zooming across the horizon.
 Located between the pools and draped with sheer curtains is Rumbar, where you'll get the best of both worlds.
-The pool is strictly for hotel guests, so you'll have to book a room (or get sneaky).
-1901 Collins Ave., Miami Beach; 305-695-3100; morganshotelgroup.com.
+The pool is strictly for hotel guests and Shore Club Spa guests, so you'll have to book a room—or treat yourself and make it a spa day.